robj411/p2_drivers/README.md

 <p class="caption">

-Figure 4.2: Distributions of tourism-related data from
+<span id="fig:tourismhist"></span>Figure 4.2: Distributions of
+tourism-related data from
 <https://www.unwto.org/tourism-data/international-tourism-and-covid-19>.
 In grey are the subset of countries for which we have GVA data by sector.